for Overseas Applicants

-If you are based outside the UK and are unable to attend an interview, we will normally ask you to provide a digital portfolio for practice–based courses.
+If you are based outside the UK*, we will normally ask you to provide a digital portfolio for practice–based courses.

 *If you are planning to be in the UK in the next couple of months or are currently based in the UK please let us know as we may be able to arrange an interview for you while you are here.
 Please contact the Admissions Team.

 A portfolio is a collection of drawings, images and documents that represent your art work in a creative and imaginative way.

 A good range of artwork that demonstrates your subject area.
 We will be looking for both finished and work in progress that shows—